Blockchain Data Is Public Data

-One of the biggest misconceptions about crypto is that it’s “anonymous”.
+One of the biggest misconceptions about crypto is that it's "anonymous".
 This is only sort of true.
-Anytime you send or receive bitcoin or ether to an address you can easily lookup that address to see it’s entire transaction history on a block explorer like blockchain.com or etherscan.io.
+Anytime you send or receive bitcoin or ether you can easily lookup those addresses to see their entire transaction history on a block explorer like blockchain.com or etherscan.io.

-Sure, your name, address, etc. won’t be visible on the blockchain, but what happens when you tie your identity to an address?
-Say, when you withdraw from an exchange for example?
+Sure, your name, home address, etc. won't be visible on the blockchain, but what happens when you tie your identity to an address?
+For example, when you withdraw from an exchange like Coinbase who is required by law to know everything about you.
 When this happens, every transaction from that address onwards (and even backwards) can now be tied back to your identity by that exchange and the governments they share their data with.

 Exchanges are required by the government to follow Anti Money Laundering (AML) and Know Your Customer (KYC) laws.
 They're obligated to follow your crypto transactions for up to 5 hops before deposit and 5 hops after withdrawing!
 Massive companies like Chainalysis and CipherTrace specialize in blockchain forensic analysis to help exchanges and governments connect crypto transactions with your identity.

 Here's a few ways to help protect your privacy while using Bitcoin:

 - Multiple BTC Accounts - Bitcoin wallets allow you to create multiple accounts for separating your bitcoin.
 You can use account #1 for bitcoin bought directly from other people and account #2 for bitcoin withdrawn from exchanges.